Winston-Lin/dziganto.github.io/_posts/2018-1-8-Linear-Regression-101-Assumptions-and-Evaluation.md

 adj_r^2: 0.8487
 ```

-Pretty big difference in all metrics!
+That's a pretty big difference in all metrics!

 ### Possible Solutions
 1. Investigate the outlier(s).
 Do NOT assume these cases are just bad data.
 Some outliers are true examples while others are data entry errors.
 You need to know which it is before proceeding.
-2. Consider imputing or removing bad data outliers if you can't get true data from source.
+2. Consider imputing or removing outliers that are really just bad data.

 ---